 The main keyless approaches we support are:

-If considering a solution for a traditional hospitality lock vendor to an RFID 'key', and not used for Self Check-in, there is less ‘return on investment’ due to the nature of this particular interface.
-A PMS interfacing to a key system requiring staff to physically deliver keys, requires the front desk operator to check-in the booking in MyPMS, then insert/swipe a key into the ‘console’, confirm the room and number of nights the Property Management System sent, then swipe/dip the card to embed that data on the key (or e-key) system.
+If considering a solution for a traditional hospitality lock vendor to an RFID 'key', and not used for Self Check-in or a Kiosk, there is less ‘return on investment’.
+A PMS interfacing to a key system requiring staff to physically deliver keys, requires the front desk operator to check-in the booking in MyPMS, then insert/swipe a key into the ‘console’ to embed that data on the key (or e-key) system.
 Thus, the benefit of the Property Management System is to send the Room number, Guest name (some systems), check in/check out date + times.
-Without a Property Management System interface, a similar process is followed, but the user has to manually input the Room number and number of nights.
+Without a Property Management System interface, or a Kiosk, the front desk user manually inputs the Room number and number of nights.
 Thus, 2 extra clicks into the console are required (and no Guest name gets associated with the key) without an interface.
-For this reason, if a customer wishes to only interface a key console, we recommend against the investment of the Guest Service Module, as the benefit is small.
-If, however, a customer also wishes to use Self Check-in (to automate guest access to the room), or connect to to a PBX, voice mail, restaurant/bar POS system, mini bar, movie system, etc., then the investment in the Guest Service Module makes sense, because that investment delivers much more value.
+For this reason, if a customer wishes to only interface a key console, we sometimes recommend against the investment, as the benefit is small.
+If, however, a customer also wishes to use or a Kiosk or Self Check-in (to automate guest access to the room), or connect to to a PBX, voice mail, restaurant/bar POS system, mini bar, movie system, etc., then the investment makes sense, because that investment delivers much more value.